 More often than not, there is an element of fantasy and magic involved.
 Stephen Hunt's Jackelian series (particularly The Court of the Air) is a shining example of the Steampunk Steam Man.
 These Steam Men are powered by a deep Earth magic known as the Fey.

 Hunt's steam men also have another feature closely related to Steam Men.
 A hive mind.
 A hive mind is when a collective group has the ability to share a singular thought normally given out by a master controller.
 In the case of Hunt's steam men, they share a collective of thought through the steam itself and controlled by their leader--King Steam.

 Get These Best SciFi Steampunk Books for Free!

-If you are interested in getting some of these science fiction cyberpunk books for free here are two ways in which you can do that:
+If you are interested in getting some of these science fiction steampunk books for free here is a way in which you can do that:

 1. Audible's One Month Free Trial: If you like audiobooks, you should definitely check out the free trial of Audible.
 It is supported by Amazon so there are a wide range of titles.
 You can choose from any two books while you trial the service, and you are able to keep these titles to enjoy even if you don’t go on to take up a paid membership of the Audible service.